codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

 ---
 This post is a part of the upcoming codurance series on different ways of setting up your Rust development environment.
 This time it's IntelliJ.

+## Why IntelliJ?
+There are lots of good options for Rust development.
+The classics are perhaps CLion and vim/emacs.
+IntelliJ has one important feature that none of these have.
+Refactoring.
+As you might expect, the refactoring tools are not as fully featured as those for Java - but they're there and nobody else has them.

 ## My Environment

 * Fedora 26